 The Audit and Financial Risk Committee considers the Company’s financial reporting (including accounting policies) and internal financial controls.
 The Audit and Financial Risk Committee comprises two Non-Executive Directors and is responsible for ensuring that the financial performance of the Company is properly monitored and reported on and in this capacity interacts as needed with the Company’s External Auditors.
-The appointment of a new Audit and Financial Risk Committee comprises the following three Non-Executive Directors: Mark Tyler (Chairman), Richard Robinson and Norman Ling.
+The Audit and Financial Risk Committee comprises the following three Non-Executive Directors: Mark Tyler (Chairman), Richard Robinson and Norman Ling.
 The Finance Director is invited and attends the committee meetings to provide his skills and knowledge in committee matters.
 For further information, see the Terms of Reference and Charter for the Audit and Financial Risk Committee.

 The Directors acknowledge their responsibility for the Group’s systems of internal controls and for reviewing their effectiveness.
 These internal controls are designed to safeguard the assets of the Company and to ensure the reliability of financial information for both internal use and external publication.
 Whilst the Directors are aware that no system can provide absolute assurance against material misstatement or loss, regular reviews of internal controls are undertaken to ensure that they are adequate and effective.